-We had been invited to go to Cebu city for a Senior Couples Get-together.
-On Friday we met for a temple session followed by dinner at the Mission Home.
-On Saturday there was time to sit and visit.
-The mission president’s wife told a story.
+We had been invited to go to Cebu City for a Senior Couples Ger together.
+On Friday we for a temple session followed by dinner at the Mission home. n Saturday there was time to sit and visit.
+The Mission president’s wife told a story.

 I was talking to a missionary from Northern Luzon.

 “The northwestern portion of the island of Luzon, which encompasses most of the Ilocos Region, is characterized by a flat terrain on the east and the Cordillera Mountains on the west…

 Trade winds tend to move tropical cyclones in a west-northwest direction as they approach the islands of the Philippines.
 Tropical Cyclone Frequency in the Philippines based on PAGASA’s data archives from 1948 to present show Northern Luzon being affected at 32% (very frequent) The Visayas, including the island of Cebu, are affected at 7% (less frequent)…